2024–25 Alabama State Lady Hornets basketball team

 The 2024–25 Alabama State Lady Hornets basketball team represented Alabama State University during the 2024–25 NCAA Division I women's basketball season.
 The Lady Hornets, who were led by 27th-year head coach Freda Freeman-Jackson, played their home games at the Dunn–Oliver Acadome in Montgomery, Alabama as members of the Southwestern Athletic Conference (SWAC).

+Freeman-Jackson announced her retirement from Alabama State on March 25, 2025, after 27 seasons.
+Rutgers assistant coach Johnetta Hayes, who was previously head coach at Texas Southern and UMBC, was hired by the Lady Hornets on April 11.

 Previous season

 The Lady Hornets finished the 2023–24 season 3–26, 3–15 in SWAC play, to finish in a tie for last place.
 They failed to qualify for the SWAC tournament, as only the top eight teams in the conference qualify.

 Preseason

 On September 19, 2024, the SWAC released their preseason coaches poll.
 Alabama State was picked to finish tenth in the SWAC.